Overv/VulkanTutorial/en/07_Depth_buffering.md

 The `depthTestEnable` field specifies if the depth of new fragments should be compared to the depth buffer to see if they should be discarded.
 The `depthWriteEnable` field specifies if the new depth of fragments that pass the depth test should actually be written to the depth buffer.
-This is useful for drawing transparent objects.
-They should be compared to the previously rendered opaque objects, but not cause further away transparent objects to not be drawn.

 ```c++
 depthStencil.depthCompareOp = VK_COMPARE_OP_LESS;